-In this blog I have compiled a list of 10 effective tips to help muscle recovery after your boxing sessions.
-These tips below have all personally helped me in my recovery in between sessions and I recommend you combine these tips for maximum recovery!
+In this blog, I have compiled a list of 10 effective tips to help muscle recovery after your boxing sessions.
+The tips below have all personally helped me in my recovery in between sessions and I recommend you combine these tips for maximum recovery!

 This is probably one we are all very guilty of BEFORE and AFTER workouts.
 As someone in my late 20s about to be 30 soon.
 I have truly started to appreciate stretching before and after training as much as possible to keep me feeling loose and ready.

-By stretching the main muscles groups pre-workout you are helping your muscles be flexible which will help reduce stiffness and the chance of injuries.
-For post workout stretching this has been proven in much research to help blood flow and reduce muscle soreness.
+By stretching the main muscle groups pre-workout you are helping your muscles be flexible which will help reduce stiffness and the chance of injuries.
+For post-workout stretching has been proven in much research to help blood flow and reduce muscle soreness.
 (Science for Sport)

 2. Take protein supplements